awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

 + Despite the explicit deny, `test-user` can still make calls such as `GET https://search-test-domain.us-west-1.es.amazonaws.com/_all/_search` and `GET https://search-test-domain.us-west-1.es.amazonaws.com/*/_search` to access the documents in `restricted-index`\.
 + Because the `Resource` element references `restricted-index/*`, `test-user` doesn't have permissions to directly access the index's documents\.
 The user does, however, have permissions to *delete the entire index*\.
 To prevent access and deletion, the policy instead must specify `restricted-index*`\.

 Rather than mixing broad allows and focused denies, the safest approach is to follow the principle of [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) and grant only the permissions that are required to perform a task\.
-For more information about controlling access to individual indices or OpenSearch operations, see [Fine\-grained access control in Amazon OpenSearch Service](fgac.md)\.
+For more information about controlling access to individual indexes or OpenSearch operations, see [Fine\-grained access control in Amazon OpenSearch Service](fgac.md)\.

 ## Configuring access policies<a name="ac-creating"></a>
 + For instructions on creating or modifying resource\- and IP\-based policies in OpenSearch Service, see [Configuring access policies](createupdatedomains.md#createdomain-configure-access-policies)\.